Category Archives: BEER PUB

 Visited November ’12 with long-time friend, Paul Garone, and his new pug puppy, Spanky, we hung out at the left side enclosed porch (with four community tables, porch furniture and sconce lights) to try three on-site brews over a late Friday night dinner.

 As we enter from the bluegreen exterior, the gorgeous mahogany bar is packed as the Doors wondrous “Light My Fire” blasts above the noisy din.
-Sidled by opposing TV’s, the bar’s set up across left side community tables seperated by mid-room stool seating.
+Sidled by opposing TV’s, the bar’s set up across left side community tables separated by mid-room stool seating.
 Brew tanks in the rear ready three to six in-house beers at any given time.

 For a more intimate atmosphere, an upstairs lounge with couches, tables and food service is available for the lunch and dinner crowd and accessible by climbing the rustic yellow-walled stairwell where Jazz posters, a Gueuze Kriek Lambic poster, Beck’s Beer emblem and Mort Subite beer tray decorate the walls across overhead shelves full of vintage beer bottles.